-Keep your Relationship to your Recipient in Mind
+Keep your relationship to the recipient in mind

-Keep it to three to four lines at the absolute maximum.
-Your closing thoughts should be just a sentence or two, then your sign off, followed by your signature.
+Keep it to three or four lines at the absolute maximum.
+Your closing thoughts should be just a sentence or two, then your sign-off, followed by your signature.
 That’s everything it needs to include, and that’s all it should include.

-Custom attributes enable you to personalize your emails even further, displaying things like your recipients’ names, companies, positions and much more.
+Custom attributes enable you to personalize your emails even further, displaying things like your recipient's name, company name, job title, and more.

 The time and place to introduce new information is not your email ending.

 When you need to introduce something, do it in your email’s opening.
-Your email ending is for driving home the information you’ve already provided and setting the stage for the next step in your relationship with your reader.
+Your email ending is for driving home the information you’ve already provided and setting the stage for the next step in your relationship with the recipient.

 However, a cold email template can be a great place to find inspiration and get the creative juices flowing for your impossible-to-ignore email ending.
 Check out Hunter’s cold email templates to get started.